miekg/pgo/cmd/pgod/pgod.8.md

 ports
 : `[ "5005/5", "1025/5" ]`, this service can bind to ports nummbers: 5005-5010 and 1025-1030.
 This
 is checked by parsing the `compose.yaml`.

+networks:
+: `[ "reverse_proxy" ]`, allowed external networks.
+If empty all networks are allowed to be used.

 ## Authentication